ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 The first time that a client uses a proxy for a given QUIC connection, it selects a new datagram flow ID with an even-numbered value {{!I-D.schinazi-quic-h3-datagram}}.

-The first request the clients makes MUST contain the authority psuedo-header and the Datagram-Flow-Id and Client-Connection-Id headers, containing the selected datagram flow ID and the Client Connection ID that will be used in the initial QUIC packets sent through the proxy.
+The first request the clients makes MUST contain the authority pseudo-header and the Datagram-Flow-Id and Client-Connection-Id headers, containing the selected datagram flow ID and the Client Connection ID that will be used in the initial QUIC packets sent through the proxy.